Arc-Computer/arc-memory/docs/roadmap/arc_strategic_roadmap.md

 ## Customer Focus: Fintech and Blockchain

-Our initial customer segment is mid-market fintech and blockchain companies with 50-100 engineers.
-These companies are ideal early adopters because:
+Our initial customer segment is open source maintainers in blockchain/infrastructure, followed by mid-market fintech and blockchain companies with 50-100 engineers.
+For a detailed analysis of our target users, value propositions, and go-to-market execution plan, see our [Go-To-Market Strategy](GTM.md).

+These customers are ideal early adopters because:

 1. **High Cost of Downtime**: ~$15k/min makes risk reduction extremely valuable
 2. **Regulatory Requirements**: Need for audit trails and decision tracing